Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 #### CreateConsentOptions

-This is a utlilitiy to ease OpenID Connect configuration, with consent page support.
+This is a utlility to hook-up when authentication is done, with consent page support.

         var createConsentOptions = new CreateConsentOptions
                 {